 Can I use my Health Savings Account for bodywork?
 Yes, you can get a big discount by paying pretax.
 It depends on your HSA administrator how strict they are about documentation, but as long as you get a prescription that states a need, frequency and number of sessions, you can use your HSA for bodywork for anything from stress to mental health issues, and of course any kind of physical issue that can benefit from the work: headaches, pain, limited mobility, injury recovery, swelling, repetitive stress, chronic tension and more.
 You are responsible for meeting your HSA requirements.
 If you need a more detailed receipt, I can provide one via email but you must let me know ahead of time or immediately after the session.
 I will not provide retroactive receipts or notes.

 Do you take insurance?
 I am no longer directly billing insurance due to consistent nonpayment by health insurance companies, patients claiming they have insurance and do not, and changes in Oregon law that restrict payments.
 You are welcome to submit a receipt that I create in order to get reimbursed.
 Please let me know if you need to do this in advance.
 Before you come in for an auto accident, please read this page.
+If you need to submit reimbursement for insurance or for HSAs or tax deduction purposes, please review these forms to reference what you need for a doctors prescription to be accepted.

 Is your bodywork style painful or relaxing?
 It depends on what you, the client, want to achieve.
 Relaxation and tension relief are very valid goals in themselves.
 Pain depends on your goals, what shape your body is in, and your individual pain sensitivity.
 If your goal is relaxation, then that is what I will give you.
 If your goal is long lasting pain relief, then often some of the techniques I will use will be painful in order to achieve your desired results.
 Even then, you call the shots.
 You can say, “go lighter” or “stop, let’s do something else.”
 Most people want some relaxation with some therapeutic massage and I am very good at striking that balance, but it will be a compromise between two results: deep relaxation and effective therapy, and not perfect at either.
 With deeper work, you may experience some soreness for a few days.
 Please ask if you would like suggestions for reducing soreness and we can adjust our work to go slower if you have low pain tolerance.